-McCarthy opposes commission on Jan.
-6 Capitol attack over exclusion of other political violence
+McCarthy, Republicans oppose Jan.
+6 Capitol attack commission over exclusion of other political violence

 House Republican leader insists commission should also investigate last summer's riots, other left-wing violence

 House Minority Leader Kevin McCarthy announced Tuesday that he opposes a bipartisan agreement on a commission to investigate Jan.
-6 attack on the Capitol that was announced on Friday.
+6 attack on the Capitol that was announced on Friday, as other Republicans came out against the deal as well.

 The agreement, hammered out by Homeland Security Committee Chair Bennie Thompson, D-Miss., and Ranking Member John Katko, R-N.Y., met one Republican demand that it include equal representation from both parties.
 But it failed to meet another that some Republicans expressed – that it would also investigate last summer's riots that plagued American cities and other left-wing violence, as well.